preciofishbone/OmniaDocsG2/using-omnia-feed/omnia-feed-implemenation-example/index.rst

 It's setup with an embedded link, linking to a page using "Form" blocks to display the polls.

-The "Create" icon makes it possible for the user to create news, an alert, a poll or a praise, if the user har the right permissions.
+The "Create" icon makes it possible for the user to create news, an alert, a poll or a praise, if the user has the right permissions.

 .. image:: omnia-feed-create.png

+It's setup with an embedded link to a page with an "Action button" block at the top and a "Page Rollup" block under the action buttons.

-There's alos a number og settings for the user, that's default fo all setups.
+There's also a number of settings for the user, that's default fo all setups.

 .. image:: omnia-feed-settings-ex.png